Lerg/docs/docs/content/plugin/mousecursor/type/Cursor/hide.md

 ## Overview

 Makes a visible cursor hidden.
+On Windows instead of disappearing, cursor resets to the arrow.

 ## Syntax
 ```lua